 Chemicals Used for Dyeing (During)

 Urea is used in tie dyeing, or other direct application dyeing.
-It is generally not used in solid color dyeing.
-Moisture is an important component of the chemical reaction process with these dyes.
+It is generally not used in solid color dyeing or Ice Dyeing.
+Moisture is an important component of the chemical reaction process.
 Urea helps draw moisture to the chemical reaction, helping the dye penetrate the fabric.
-Urea also helps large amounts of dye dissolve in small amounts of water.
+Urea also helps large amounts of dye powder dissolve in small amounts of water.
 We estimate that one pound of Urea will prepare enough chemical water to tie-dye about 16 to 18 t-shirts.
 5 pounds will therefore prepare enough for about 80 shirts.